 Medicare's drug coverage is also known as Medicare Part D. Medicare Part D is offered by private insurance companies, so the costs and coverage vary by plan.

-- Monthly premium about $41 which varies by plan and is adjusted annually
+- Monthly premiums average $36, although they vary by plan and are adjusted annually

 What is Tricare's Drug Coverage?